About Device Wifi & Certificate Based Authentication

 Enabling CBA for new organisations

-1. Make sure you are logged in to the GovWifi Admin site as a Superuser.
-You should see the title “GovWifi Super User Administrators” at the top of the page.
-Screenshot showing the GovWifi Admin site with the title 'GovWifi Super User Administrators' at the top of the page
+Log in to the GovWifi Admin site as a Superuser.
+You should see the title “GovWifi Super User Administrators”.

-2. Select “All Organisations” from the list on the left.
+- Select “All Organisations” from the list on the left.

 Example set up of PKI (Public Key Infrastructure)

-Diagram showing an example set up of PKI infrastructure integrated with Windows Active Directory
+Below is a diagram of an example set up of PKI infrastructure integrated with Windows Active Directory.
+This is a rough guide for high-level planning.

 Explanation of diagram

-PKI Management Software For Organisations Looking To Setup CBA
+PKI Management Software

 More Information

-Presentation GovWifi EAP-TLS auth and PKI
+- Presentation: GovWifi EAP-TLS auth and PKI